Geotab/sdk/src/new.md

 ## 5.7.1502

-* Get *all* zones now populating points correctly ([see forum post](https://helpdesk.geotab.com/entries/26004844-Get-Zone-return-distinct-points))
+* Get *all* zones now populating points correctly (<a href="https://helpdesk.geotab.com/entries/26004844-Get-Zone-return-distinct-points" aria-label="forum post about zones populating points correctly">see forum post</a>)

 * Fixed TimeZoneInfo isDaylightSavingsSupported always false using .Net API client

-* Units of measure have been converted to use Known Id’s ([see forum post](https://helpdesk.geotab.com/entries/52897090-MyGeotab-SDK-Update-KnownId))
+* Units of measure have been converted to use Known Id’s (<a href="https://helpdesk.geotab.com/entries/52897090-MyGeotab-SDK-Update-KnownId" aria-label="forum post about using known Ids">see forum post</a>)

 * Adding, setting and removing of some entities has been disabled via the API.
 Exception Event, Trip, Status Data, Fault Data, Log Record with exceptions for adding odometer and engine hours adjustments and dismissing faults

-* Clearer documentation of date and long values in [API Reference](https://my.geotab.com/sdk/default.html#/api)
+* Clearer documentation of date and long values in [API Reference]({{site.baseurl}}/software/api/reference/)

 * Data Feed section added to Guides portion of SDK ([see document](https://docs.google.com/document/d/1LJfb57qyBX2WklnqioHtlWkYN9xKBWxA_FIpaJzjKyY/edit))